vinayvis821/bearStudios/README.md

 Run the command `npm install` to install all dependencies.
 Then run `npm run dev` to launch the website.

 On a browser, enter `localhost:5173` in the browser to see the site

-### Images of the site

-To see images/video of the site in action, click on this [link](#) to enter the google drive folder containing images/video of the site.